We guide trustees and personal representatives through the SA900 process in a clear, practical way.

 Triggers for filing

-- You must file if the estate or fund has taxable income such as rental income, interest or dividends.
+- You must file if the trust or estate has taxable income — this includes rental income, bank or building society interest, and dividends from shareholdings.

-- A direct HMRC notice to file also forces a submission, even where no liability arises.
+- A direct notice to file from HMRC also creates a filing obligation, even where no tax liability arises.
+If you receive one, you must submit the SA900 — ignoring it will trigger automatic penalties.

-Missing a required submission can lead to penalties.
-It pays to check early.
+Missing a required submission can lead to automatic penalties starting at £100, with daily fines accumulating after three months.
+It pays to check early whether you need to file.

-For practical planning on estate matters and how funds can help avoid inheritance charges see how trust funds can help to avoid inheritance.
+For practical planning on how trusts can be used as part of tax-efficient inheritance tax planning, see how trust funds can help with inheritance tax planning.

 Before you start: registration, UTRs and key setup

 Getting the basics right at the start makes the rest far easier.
-We guide you through the practical setup tasks that let you file confidently and on time.
+We guide you through the practical setup tasks that allow you to file confidently and on time.

 Registering on the Trust Registration Service